grantcarthew/node-scalable-blob-store/README.md

 var sbsFactory = require('scalable-blob-store')
 ```

-Create a blob store using a `JSON Object`:
+Create a blob store using a JavaScript `object`:

 ```js
 var options = {